Du-Du-Ke/community-rules/readme.md

 8. **No Trolling or Griefing:** Do not intentionally provoke or annoy others; this includes trolling, griefing, or posting misleading links.
 9. **Report Rule-breaking:** If someone breaks these rules, please report them to a @Moderator.
 Do not engage with or escalate the situation yourself.

 Remember, we intend this server to be a safe and welcoming space for everyone.
-We may mute, kick, or ban you if you cannot follow these rules.
+We may mute, kick, or ban you if you do not follow these rules.
 We appreciate your cooperation and look forward to building a great community together.